• West Coast sneaker waves kill more people than all other weather hazards

 A sneaker wave, also known as a sleeper wave, is a coastal wave that is disproportionately large and appears without warning.
 It is similar to a miniature wall of water with an immensely large concentration of sand.
-These waves are referred to in warning and incident reports along the coasts of California, Oregon and Washington.
-The Western coast of Canada, more specifically Tofino and Ucluelet, experience sneaker waves as well.
-In Western Australia and Tasmania Sneaker waves are referred to as King Waves and are likened to rogue waves which are surface waves originating in the middle of the ocean.
+These waves are referred to in warning and incident reports along the coasts of California, Oregon, and Washington.
+The West Coast of Canada, more specifically Tofino and Ucluelet, experience sneaker waves as well.
+In Western Australia and Tasmania, Sneaker waves are referred to as King Waves and are likened to rogue waves which are surface waves originating in the middle of the ocean.

 How do Sneaker Waves Form?

 While there is not much scientific inquiry into the phenomena, the epidemiology of sneaker waves (found on the shore) can be related to that of its oceanic cousin, the rogue wave.
-There does not seem to be a single distinct cause but rather a combination of factors such as high winds, strong currents or other non-linear effects (e.g. solitons) that results in the occurrence of such a wave.
+There does not seem to be a single distinct cause but rather a combination of factors such as high winds, strong currents, or other non-linear effects (e.g. solitons) that results in the occurrence of such a wave.

 Waves travel at varying speeds, however, under a set of certain circumstances they can add up or 'pile up' to form one large wave that is more massive than any 'average' wave at that time and place.
-Coincidence of waves and consequent reinforcement give rise to tremendously sized waves that collapse as rapidly as they emerge.
+A coincidence of waves and consequent reinforcement give rise to tremendously sized waves that collapse as rapidly as they emerge.